Step 1: Open a map

 Step 4: Adjust and Edit Annotations

-Use editing tools to modify its shape, position, or associated details.
+Use editing tools to modify its shape

 Refer to Birdi’s guide on styling annotations for additional customization tips.